 The Federal Direct Parent PLUS Loan is a low-interest, unsubsidized federal loan that allows a parent (biological, adoptive, or in some cases, step-parent) of a dependent student to assist in paying for the student's college education.

 - The student and his or her parent(s) and/or step-parent must submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA will determine the student's eligibility for all federal student aid programs, including the Parent PLUS Loan.

-- Students do not have to demonstrate financial need to be offered a Federal Direct Parent PLUS Loan as part of their financial aid package.
+- Students do not have to demonstrate financial need to be eligible for this loan.

 - The annual maximum loan amount is based on the student's cost of attendance less other financial aid received.

 - The parent-borrower must be the student's biological or adoptive parent.
 If a step-parent applies for the Parent PLUS loan, he or she must be listed on the FAFSA.

 - Students must be enrolled at least half-time (6 credit hours during fall/spring and 5 credit hours during summer).

 - The parent-borrower must not have adverse credit history.